 Pursuant to the Student Right to Know and Campus Security Act, North Iowa Area Community College monitors criminal activity and publishes this report and maintains a three-year statistical history.
-The College distributes a copy of this report to each current student and employee.
+The College's report is available to current students and employees on the NIACC website: www.niacc.edu/admin/ss/campussafe-tyandsecurityweb.html.
 NIACC notifies prospective students and employees of its availability and provides a copy upon request.